 How to See Who RTd Your ContentAnita Kirkbride

-One of the downfalls to using Hootsuite as my everyday access point for Twitter is that it’s not always easy to tell who has retweeted my content.
-If they’ve tagged @anitahovey then of course I’m going to see it pop up as a mention, but if they haven’t, it’s a little harder.
+One of the downfalls to using a 3rd party dashboard as your everyday access point for Twitter is that it’s not always easy to tell who RTd your content.
+If they’ve tagged @anitakirkbride then of course I’m going to see it pop up as a mention, but if they haven’t, it’s a little harder.

 Twitter.com gives you the option to receive an email every time someone retweets you, and I do get those, but I find it cumbersome to translate a bunch of e-mails into thank yous on Twitter.
 Twitter.com also shows you very easily who has RTd your post, so usually if I have a lot of people to thank, I will go straight to Twitter.com and find the tweet.